IT Support Caledon

 How We Reach Caledon

-From Fusion’s Toronto office at 100 King Street West, Bolton (Caledon’s commercial core) is 50 minutes northwest via the 427 to Highway 50.
-We exit at Queen Street for the industrial parks and downtown Bolton, or continue north on Highway 50 for Caledon East and the Airport Road corridor.
+From Fusion’s Toronto office at 100 King Street West, Bolton (Caledon’s commercial core) is about 50 minutes northwest via Highway 427 to Highway 50.
+We exit at Queen Street for the industrial parks and downtown Bolton, or continue north on Highway 50 for Caledon East and the rural villages.
+For the distribution and warehouse cluster on the Highway 410 corridor, an engineer is dispatched up the 410 the same day.
 Remote support handles most issues immediately; on-site dispatch is same-day.

 Get directions from Fusion’s Toronto office to Bolton (Caledon) →